Johnenoj29/pandas-challenge/README.md

 # pandas-challenge

-Please run the codes in my assignments and below results will be populated.
+Please run the code in the PyCitySchools.ipynb file and below results will be populated.

 Local Government Area Summary